PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - Battle moves inspired by Pokémon will be available, including damaging attacks, healing actions, buffs (stat increases), and debuffs (stat reductions), offering a diverse range of effects to test.

+- User can also create and load several many battle templates in the application's database to save a variety of battle rules.

 ### 2.2 Constraints
 First and foremost, this project will be developed by a single individual with no prior experience in creating complete software independently.
 As part of the Moonshot Project, it must be completed alone, without active assistance from other students, teachers, or professionals.